-Logan dragging case highlights how IDOT control of Chicago streets makes us less safe
+Logan pedestrian fatality highlights how IDOT control of Chicago streets makes us less safe

 A horrifying incident where a driver struck and dragged a man in Logan Square has laid bare how the Illinois Department of Transportation having final say on changes to many Chicago streets makes our city more dangerous.